 Harley-Davidson is a fantastic brand, especially here in Milwaukee.
-Because of Harley-Davidson’s big presence in our area, ever since 2019, people who used to work at Harley-Davidson have become Keil Financial Partners’ number one source of new clients.
+Because of Harley-Davidson’s big presence in our area, ever since 2019, more people who used to work at Harley-Davidson have asked Keil Financial Partners to become their financial advisor than from any other company.

 We’re now getting more and more people coming to us for help with their retirement and severance packages, which has led us to learn new things about the company and how some of their benefits and retirement packages work.